calquezar/OpenCASA/README.md

 ## Icons Credits

-Markup : * concentration icon made by xnimrodx from www.flaticon.com
+* concentration icon made by xnimrodx from www.flaticon.com
 * motility icon made by Freepik from www.flaticon.com
+* viability icon made by Freepik from www.flaticon.com
+* Functionality icon made by Prosymbols from www.flaticon.com
+* morphometry icon made by Cursor Creative from www.flaticon.com
+* accumulation icon made by Freepik from www.flaticon.com
+* chemotaxis icon made by Those Icons from www.flaticon.com
+* scatter icon made by Flat Icons from www.flaticon.com
+* simulation icon made by Freepik from www.flaticon.com
+* settings icon made by Freepik from www.flaticon.com